forgethepath/forge-blog/readme.md

 **Updating content:**

 It is possible to update content using the Netlify CMS or Hugo CLI.
-Pushing to master branch or editing through CMS will deploy site.
+Pushing to master branch or editing through CMS will deploy the site.

 ```
 forgethepath.com/admin